 First, you decide the variables to evaluate the segment’s market attractiveness.
 In this case, we’ve used :-

 - average price paid.

 - level of competition.

 We started with population size.
-A bigger population size means access to more potential customers.
+A bigger population size means access to more customers.
 That would make a suburb/segment more attractive.
-Plus, it’s quantifiable and measurable data that’s easy to get hold of.
+Plus, it’s quantifiable, measurable data that’s easy to get hold of.

 Average price paid

 However, we also want to factor in the potential value of each segment.
-The more affluent a segment is, the higher the price it’ll be willing to pay.
+The more affluent a segment, the higher the price it’ll be willing to pay.
 That’s good for market attractiveness.

 In other categories we’d have looked at average income or house price for each suburb.

 However, in this category there’s a simpler way to measure value.
 That would be average price paid for pizza in each suburb, because you can easily look at what competitors charge.